canarybit/cc-docs/docs/infrastructure.md

 # Infrastructure

-Confidential Cloud is a **cloud-agnostic** platform.
-[Tower](architecture.md#tower) and [Inspector](architecture.md#inspector) are responsibile for the full Life-Cycle Management (LCM) of the required infrastructure resources.
+Confidential Cloud is **cloud-agnostic**.
+[Tower](architecture.md#tower) and [Inspector](architecture.md#inspector) are responsible for various aspects of the Life-Cycle Management (LCM) of infrastructure resources.

-Confidential Cloud builds on top of Confidential Computing to offer the most advanced encryption mechanisms.
-Today, this capability is only available in a small set of physical servers provided buy a limited list of Cloud Service Providers (CSPs).
+Confidential Cloud builds atop Confidential Computing to offer state-of-the-art encryption mechanisms.
+Today, hardware and firmware support for Confidential Computing is only available in several modern lines of hardware platforms offered by a limited number of forward-looking Cloud Service Providers (CSPs).

 ## Supported Hardware

-Currently, Confidential Computing capability is only available on few a microprocessors available in the market.
+Currently, Confidential Computing is only available on a limited set of microprocessor product lines available in the market.
-Also, different vendors have different implementation, with different capabilities and performance limitations ([Read more](https://www.canarybit.eu/comparing-confidential-computing-platforms/)).
+Enterprise vendors offer several Confidential Computing implementations, with varying capabilities and performance limitations, and security trade-offs ([Read more](https://www.canarybit.eu/comparing-confidential-computing-platforms/)).

 Confidential Cloud currently supports the following hardware: